 Green filmmaking starts in pre-production.
 At this stage you set your sustainability goals, make contact with green vendors and you discuss the sustainability plans with the crew.
 Do not forget to ask for their input.
 Working sustainably depends on good cooperation and preparation.
 All tips and tricks listed for the different departments could as well be listed here.
 Preproduction is the best moment to incorporate sustainability in everyone’s planning.
 It is smart to hire a special sustainability manager for this purpose, who can take responsibility to safeguard sustainability for the whole production process.
 Els Rientjes can help you with that.
+This position can be combined with the new Covid manager, as many tasks overlap.

 During production, it is important to continue to motivate the crew.
 After production is finished you check if your sustainable goals were met.
 Communicate the successes to the crew, this will be inspiring to start the next production with the newly acquired sustainable knowledge.